biopet/biopet/docs/pipelines/bam2wig.md

 ## Output Files

 The pipeline generates three output track files: a bigWig file, a wiggle file, and a TDF file.

+## Getting Help

+If you have any questions on running Bam2Wig or suggestions on how to improve the overall flow, feel free to post an issue to our issue tracker at [GitHub](https://github.com/biopet/biopet).
+Or contact us directly via: [SASC email](mailto: SASC@lumc.nl)